jst-seminar-rostlab-tum/wfp-hungermap-docs/docs/frontend/Nutrition.md

 #### Country View

-The Country view of nutrition map visualizes the Micronutrients information, along with customized tooltip, accordions, gradient legend and customized button.
+The Country view of nutrition map visualizes the Micronutrients information, along with customized tooltip, accordion and gradient legend.

 ***Technical Overview***